calref/cboe/README.md

 Mac codebase, which no longer uses platform-specific APIs for most things (a few files would need to be rewritten for Windows).

+I'd like to consider the Win32/ directory to be considered "frozen" from this point on.
+Apart from minor bugfixes, it should not be altered.
+The src/ directory is to be the official codebase now; as of the time of this writing, it only compiles on OSX, but reimplementing a handful of files (basically all the .mm ones) should suffice to fix that.

 Helpful Links
 -------------
 * [Jenkins Server](http://te.calref.net:8080/) - Runs a build after